pitchprint/pitchprint-wordpress/readme.txt

 == Changelog ==

+== 11.0.0 =
+Major upgrade.
+We implemented WordPress Transients API for saving and retrieving customizations with browser localstorage fallback Tested up to WordPress 6.7

 == 10.3.1 =
 Split core functions into separate folders
 Updated support for WooCommerce High-Performance order storage feature